-I also read an article that suggested several ways to help stretch a shrinking next egg.
+I found an article that suggested several ways to help stretch a shrinking next egg.
 There were three ideas that actually made some sense, and several that made very little sense.
 I am sure that the financial planners who come up with these ideas are experts in their field.
 But sometimes, I get the feeling that they are a little out of touch with reality.
 It reminds me of the occasional ad we see on the internet that states “If you have a five hundred thousand dollar portfolio” (emphasis mine) we will show you how to make it grow.
 If I had half a million dollars, I would have no retirement worries.

 Here are some ideas to stretch a nest egg that make sense to me:

 1. Downsize: When people mention downsizing, we usually think about the place we live.
 Our home is usually our largest single investment and may be the largest single expense when you consider the cost of maintenance, heating and cooling.
 So it makes sense to move into a smaller house.
 After all, it may be cheaper to buy (or rent) and it is easier to heat and cool a small box than it is a large box.